The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Okay, we got something for you.

-That that probably was that probably was the biggest um change that occurred.
+That probably was the biggest change that occurred.

-Um, and then I would probably say again, like I was um telling you this earlier, I was doing an assessment of my life and my life experiences versus what else on TV and what people said how I should feel.
+And then I would probably say, again, like I was telling you this earlier, I was doing an assessment of my life and my life experiences versus what I saw on TV and what people said, how I should feel.

 And when things didn't correspond, me being the inquisitive person that I am, I began to ask questions.